 Creating multiple release groups

-Multiple release groups is now available, starting on the Business plan.
+Multiple release groups is available on the Scale and Enterprise plans.

 If you have multiple teams working out of the same productboard workspace, each using a different release schedule, you can manage each as a separate release group.